matheusjunqueiradasilva/MatheusJunqueiradaSilva/README.md

 ## Hi there, I'm Matheus, how you doin? 👋

-- 💻I'm a Python and BI Developer.
+- 💻I'm a Python, kotlin, and BI Developer.
-- 🧰 Studying to become a Data Scientist/Data Engineer.
+- 🧰 Studying to become a Data Engineer/Software Developer.
 - 🔭 Based in Rio de Janeiro, Brazil.
 - ⏳ Born in 1999.